Austin and the Texas Hill Country

 Dinosaur Valley State Park in Glen Rose credit: Catherine Parker

-With a basic knowledge of paleontology and a map, dinosaur hunting is easy in Texas.
-If you know where to look.
-Texas is actually in a hot zone for dinosaur footprints and Ice Age skeletons.
+It might be the short arms of the T-Rex or the long neck of the Apatosaurus, but dinosaurs are fascinating to many.
+With a basic knowledge of paleontology and a map, you can go dinosaur hunting in Texas.
 The dinosaurs might be long gone, though they leave their footprints and skeletons all over the state.
+Texas is in a hot zone for dinosaur footprints and Ice Age skeletons.
 Here are the top places to find dinosaurs in Texas.

 The First Dinosaur Discoveries